edwardanchundia/AC3.2-APIs/Part II/README.md

 Depending on your needs, you can update these `Error` cases to include all sorts of data to later use when figuring out how you should handle a particular error.
 (For example, say your code was still having issues casting for the "id" field.
 Inside of the `catch` block for that particular error you might decide you want to return an instance of `User` with empty strings in all fields, instead of returning `nil`... not that that would be very practical, but it shows that you can have some flexibility in fixing mistakes)

+#### >>5 Min Challenge
+Replace all of the `enum` cases to accept a parameter of `AnyObject`.
+Update your `catch` blocks appropriately.
+__Bonus:__ Can you think of a way to have just a single case that handles every type of parsing error and provides a description of where the error happened?

 ---
 ### Parameterization of Requests

-We've already taken a look at how to refine the data that gets returned from an API: the RandomUserAPI allows for parameters to be passed in with the URL to determine the information that is sent in a response.
+We've already taken a look at how to refine the data that gets returned from an API: the RandomUserAPI allows for parameters to be passed in with the `URL` to determine the information that is sent in a response.
 For example, we can limit the number of returned results by tacking on the key `results` with an integer as the value.
 Looking at the RandomUserAPI documentation, we can see there are a number of these parameter keys we can use to craft the response data as we need to:

 |`Key`|Purpose|Example|
 |---|---|---|